booqable/boomerang-api-documentation/source/includes/_introduction.md

 ## Filtering

-Collections returned in list requests can be filtered on specific fields; the API supports the following operators:
+Collections returned in list requests can be filtered on specific fields; filters support the following operators:

 | Type            | Operators                                                                                              |
 |-----------------|--------------------------------------------------------------------------------------------------------|